-- Nisshin Seifun Group formulated the "Nisshin Seifun Group Medium-Term Management Plan 2026" in October 2022.
-The Group is promoting management based on the following three basic policies: "Stimulate the Group's ability to grow by restructuring the business portfolio," "Enhance management by clarifying our business' relationships toward our stakeholders," and "Integrate ESG into management strategy, implement by adapting to social trends." - 2) Each Group company formulates its profit plans for the fiscal year in line with its business strategies, while implementing measures to improve performance based on the monthly business performance review at its Board of Directors. - [4] Systems for ensuring that proper business operations are conducted within the Nisshin Seifun Group that consists of the Company and its subsidiaries - 1) The Nisshin Seifun Group has adopted a holding company structure under which the holding company, the Company, oversees and evaluates the actions of subsidiaries with the best interests of the shareholders in mind. - 2) For important issues concerning the business operations of subsidiaries, the Nisshin Seifun Group sets the standards for issues to be discussed by or reported to the Board of Directors of the Company. - 3) The Nisshin Seifun Group has formulated the "Nisshin Seifun Group Corporate Code of Conduct and Employee Action Guidelines," in which the Corporate Principle, the Basic Management Policy, the Basic Stance toward Stakeholders, the Corporate Code of Conduct and Employee Action Guidelines are specified, and awareness of them throughout the Group is promoted. - 4) The procedures and methods for creation of the Nisshin Seifun Group's financial reports, including the consolidated financial statements, are stipulated to eliminate wrongful acts and errors and ensure the reliability of such reports.
+- 1) As a company with an audit and supervisory committee, the Company has transferred authority to Executive Directors, accelerated management decision-making, and improved the agility of its business execution. - 2) Each Nisshin Seifun Group company formulates its profit plans for the fiscal year in line with the business strategies of the "Nisshin Seifun Group Medium-Term Management Plan 2026," while implementing measures to improve performance based on the monthly business performance review at its Board of Directors. - [4] Systems for ensuring that proper business operations are conducted within the Nisshin Seifun Group that consists of the Company and its subsidiaries - 1) The Nisshin Seifun Group has adopted a holding company structure under which the holding company, the Company, oversees and evaluates the actions of subsidiaries with the best interests of the shareholders in mind. - 2) For important issues concerning the business operations of subsidiaries, the Nisshin Seifun Group sets the standards for issues to be discussed by or reported to the Board of Directors of the Company. - 3) The Nisshin Seifun Group has formulated the "Nisshin Seifun Group Corporate Code of Conduct and Employee Action Guidelines," in which the Corporate Principle, the Basic Management Policy, the Basic Stance toward Stakeholders, the Corporate Code of Conduct and Employee Action Guidelines are specified, and awareness of them throughout the Group is promoted. - 4) The procedures and methods for creation of the Nisshin Seifun Group's financial reports, including the consolidated financial statements, are stipulated to eliminate wrongful acts and errors and ensure the reliability of such reports. - 5) Audit & Supervisory Committee Members of the Company and Audit & Supervisory Board Members of subsidiaries hold regular meetings of the Audit & Supervisory Liaison Committee of the Nisshin Seifun Group to exchange opinions on audit cases and share issues to be addressed.

-- 5) Audit & Supervisory Committee Members of the Company and Audit & Supervisory Board Members of subsidiaries hold regular meetings of the Audit & Supervisory Liaison Committee of the Nisshin Seifun Group to exchange opinions on audit cases and share issues to be addressed. - 6) The Company provides special audits, such as of facilities, safety, environment and quality assurance, for the Nisshin Seifun Group. - 7) The Internal Audit Department, directly supervised by the Audit & Supervisory Committee of the Company, leads efforts to enhance and operate the internal control systems of the Nisshin Seifun Group.
-As an independent organization, the Internal Audit Department evaluates the internal control systems of the Nisshin Seifun Group and performs internal audits of the Group's business operations. - 8) Each subsidiary of the Nisshin Seifun Group establishes its own Internal Control Committee, headed by the president, which leads efforts to enhance and operate its internal control systems. - (Status of operation) - For important issues concerning the business operations of subsidiaries, the Nisshin Seifun Group refers issues to be discussed by or reported to the Board of Directors of the Company in accordance with the "Matters to be Resolved by and Reported to the Board of Directors" as well as the "Standards for Issues Concerning Subsidiaries to be Discussed by and Reported to the Board of Directors." - 2) With respect to the internal controls for the purpose of ensuring the reliability of financial reporting, operation procedures at each Group company are documented in order to verify the presence of effective control under the Nisshin Seifun Group's unified policy, while the Internal Audit Department evaluates the status of enhancement and operation of such controls. - 3) With respect to general business processes, the Internal Audit Department conducts internal audits, and the specialized departments of the Company conduct audits on respective areas, including facilities, safety, environmental conservation and quality assurance, thereby verifying that each operation is implemented appropriately. - [5] Systems for ensuring the preservation and management of information in relation to the Company's Directors' performance of their duties
+- 6) The Company provides special audits, such as of facilities, safety, environment and quality assurance, for the Nisshin Seifun Group. - 7) The Internal Audit Department, directly supervised by the Audit & Supervisory Committee of the Company, leads efforts to enhance and operate the internal control systems of the Nisshin Seifun Group.
+As an independent organization, the Internal Audit Department evaluates the internal control systems of the Nisshin Seifun Group and performs internal audits of the Group's business operations. - 8) Each subsidiary of the Nisshin Seifun Group establishes its own Internal Control Committee, headed by the president, which leads efforts to enhance and operate its internal control systems.

+- For important issues concerning the business operations of subsidiaries, the Nisshin Seifun Group refers issues to be discussed by or reported to the Board of Directors of the Company in accordance with the "Matters to be Resolved by and Reported to the Board of Directors" as well as the "Standards for Issues Concerning Subsidiaries to be Discussed by and Reported to the Board of Directors." - 2) With respect to the internal controls for the purpose of ensuring the reliability of financial reporting, operation procedures at each Group company are documented in order to verify the presence of effective control under the Nisshin Seifun Group's unified policy, while the Internal Audit Department evaluates the status of enhancement and operation of such controls. - 3) With respect to general business processes, the Internal Audit Department conducts internal audits, and the specialized departments of the Company conduct audits on respective areas, including facilities, safety, environmental conservation and quality assurance, thereby verifying that each operation is implemented appropriately. - [5] Systems for ensuring the preservation and management of information in relation to the Company's Directors' performance of their duties